zbchristian/huawei_hilink_api/README.md

 If a login is required, the communication is more complex, since the device returns after a succesful login a list with 30 access tokens.
 Each of these tokens can only be used once.

 # The Bash API
-The bash script `huawei_hilink_API.sh` contains all required functions to communicate with a Hilink device.
+The bash script `huawei_hilink_api.sh` contains all required functions to communicate with a Hilink device.
 Login, logout, enabling the SIM card and managing the access tokens is hidden from the user.
 Just call the function `_switchMobileData on` in your script and the rest happens in the background.
 For this to work, an initialization of the API is required:
 ```
 $ source huawei_hilink_api.sh
 $ host="192.168.8.1"